CMU-program-analysis/hw3-template/README.md

   All of these binaries take input on stdin and output on stdout (i.e., you can run a While program by running `./while < program.while`, *not* by passing a file as input).

+ - Test with `make test`.
+This will run any test cases placed in `test/test_analysis.ml`.
+There are a few test cases      already provided in the `test_analysis.ml` file to help you get started with testing your code.
+We highly suggest that you add more cases!

 # Resources